nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on all mainstream operating systems (Windows, macOS, Linux) with Java 17 or later installed.
-2. The application should run efficiently with up to 1000 company entries and 10,000 tags without a noticeable performance degradation.
+2. The application should run efficiently with up to 100 company entries and 100 tags without a noticeable performance degradation.
 3. Application data should be saved locally in JSON format, ensuring user privacy.
 4. The application should have a user-friendly interface with clear command structure and informative error messages.
 5. Modifications should be automatically saved, preventing data loss if the app closes unexpectedly.
 6. Should be modular, following Java coding standards, for ease of maintenance and updates.
 7. TechConnect should work offline to allow users to manage applications without an internet connection.
-8. Data storage requirements should be minimal, under 10MB per 1000 company entries.

 ---